Consumers question AI-driven insurance claims review

 “Human governance is hugely important; there can’t be total reliance on technology and algorithms.
 Human involvement is essential to continuous learning and responding to questions and dilemmas that will inevitably occur,” DAI general director Richard Weurding told KPMG, which worked with DAI on an educational campaign around the framework’s rollout.
 “Companies want to use technology to build trust with customers, and human involvement is critical to achieving that.”

 Responsible AI practices can bring major business value to bear.
-A study by Capgemini found that customers and employees will reward organizations that practice ethical AI with greater loyalty, more business, and even a willingness to advocate for them.
-There’s both a reputational risk and direct impact on the bottom line for companies that don’t approach the issue thoughtfully, according to Saxena.
+A study by Capgemini found customers and employees will reward organizations that practice ethical AI with greater loyalty, more business, and even a willingness to advocate for them.
+Companies that don’t approach the issue thoughtfully could incur both reputational risk and a direct hit to their bottom line, according to Saxena.

 “[Stakeholders need to] ensure that potential biases are understood and that the data being sourced to feed to these models is representative of various populations that the AI will impact,” Saxena told VentureBeat in a recent interview. “[They also need to] invest more to ensure members who are designing the systems are diverse.”